 Return File service.
 The SLS configuration includes some of the functions needed for the production and provision of the Return File service.
 The functions that are included are the reception, frame synchronization, and decoding of frames received on the return space link, extraction of the files from those frames (or creation of files from packets in those frames), and the storage of those files for subsequent retrieval.

-Radio Metric Services
+RadioMetric Services

-Validated Data Radio Metric service.
-The SLS configuration includes some of the functions needed for the production and provision of Validated Data Radio Metric service.
+Validated Data Radiometric service.
+The SLS configuration includes some of the functions needed for the production and provision of Validated Data Radiometric service.
 The functions that are included are the reception of the return link signal, extraction of the raw radio metric data measurements and storage of those measurements.

-NOTE - IOAG Service Catalog #1 defines the Validated Data Radio Metric service as “relying on” an otherwise-undefined “CSTS Offline Radio Metric Service [CORS]” over “CSTS Transfer File Service” (now known as the Generic File Transfer Service).
+NOTE - IOAG Service Catalog #1 defines the Validated Data Radiometric service as “relying on” an otherwise-undefined “CSTS Offline Radiometric Service [CORS]” over “CSTS Transfer File Service” (now known as the Generic File Transfer Service).
 However, according to Wolfgang Hell, the content and format of the captured radio metric data are unique to every Provider CSSS, and the validation process itself is manual and unique to every Provider CSSS.

-Raw Data Radio Metric service.
+Raw Data Radiometric service.
 The SLS configuration includes all functions needed for the production and provision of Tracking Data CSTS instances that operate in real time delivery mode.

-The SLS configuration includes some of the functions needed for the production and provision of Raw Data Radio Metric service instances operating in the complete delivery mode.
-The functions that are included are the reception of the return link signal, extraction of the radio metric measurements and conversion into parameters conformant with the Tracking Data Message (reference [32]), and storage of those formatted measurements.
+The SLS configuration includes some of the functions needed for the production and provision of Raw Data Radiometric service instances operating in the complete delivery mode.
+The functions that are included are the reception of the return link signal, extraction of the radiometric measurements and conversion into parameters conformant with the Tracking Data Message (reference [32]), and storage of those formatted measurements.

 Delta-DOR service.
 The SLS configuration includes some of the functions needed for the production and provision of the Delta-DOR service.
 The functions that are included are the reception of the return link signal, extraction of the Delta DOR measurements, conversion of the Delta-DOR measurements into parameters conformant with the Delta-DOR Raw Data Exchange Format (reference [33]), and storage of those raw-formatted measurements.